framework2232/Python/QSfiletemplate/README.md

 ## ABOUT FRAMEWORK2232

 I independently work on Framework2232 in my free time.
-If you like show your support, please follow and promote the usual social media.
+If you'd like show your support, please follow and promote the usual social media.

 [__Twitter__][Twitter]
 | [__Instagram__][Instagram]